Sea Cadets (United Kingdom)

-Lt.
-Commander John Edwards, RNR (SCC), Lt.
-Mario Oliviera, RNR (SCC), Sub-Lt.
-Colvin Manning, RNR (SCC), and the Guard of TS Admiral Somers parade at Ordnance Island, Bermuda for the completion of Dodge Morgan's record-breaking circumnavigation of the world aboard the American Promise on 11 April 1986.

-The Sea Cadet Corps is a national youth charity operating in England, Scotland, Wales, Northern Ireland, Malta and Bermuda.
-Cadets follow an ethos, training plan and rank structure similar to that of the Royal Navy, and are recognised by the UK Ministry of Defence.
+The Sea Cadet Corps (SCC), commonly known as Sea Cadets, is a United Kingdom–based national youth charity offering personal development opportunities for young people through nautical adventure and training.
+Cadets take part in activities including sailing, watersports, engineering and leadership training, developing skills such as teamwork, confidence and resilience.
+The organisation operates across England, Scotland, Wales and Northern Ireland, as well as affiliated units overseas.

 History

-In 1854, a vicar in Whitstable, Kent returned from the Crimean War and founded an orphanage where sailors taught nautical skills to prepare orphans for future careers.
+In 1854, a vicar in Whitstable, Kent, returned from the Crimean War and founded an orphanage where sailors taught nautical skills to prepare orphans for future careers.
 Multiple similar orphanages were founded across the country, and the organisation became known as the Naval Lads' Brigade.
-In 1899 Queen Victoria presented £10 (around £1,000 today) to the Windsor Unit to purchase uniforms.
+In 1899 Queen Victoria presented £10 (equivalent to £1,670 in 2026) to the Windsor Unit to purchase uniforms.

 In 1910, the Navy League sponsored a small number of units as the Navy League Boys' Naval Brigade, and in 1919 the organisation adopted the name Navy League Sea Cadet Corps.
-Lord Nuffield donated £50,000 in 1937 to fund an expansion of the Corps.
+In 1937, Lord Nuffield donated £50,000 (equivalent to £4.42 million in 2026) to fund an expansion of the Corps.

 King George VI became the Admiral of the Corps in 1942 and the name was changed to the Sea Cadet Corps.
 The Sea Cadets had approximately 400 units and 50,000 Cadets.
 The Girls Naval Training Corps was also formed (later renamed Girls Nautical Training Corps in 1950).
 Queen Elizabeth II became the Patron of the Sea Cadets in 1952.
 In 1955 the Sea Cadet Council agreed to the formation of the Marine Cadet Section.
 The Girls Nautical Training Corps became affiliated with the Sea Cadet Corps in 1963.
 The Royal Naval Association began planning the first British colonial unit in Bermuda in 1964, with TS Bermuda formed on 12 January 1966.
 Located at Admiralty House, Bermuda, it was followed by two further units (TS Venture at the former Roman Catholic chapel of the Royal Naval Dockyard, Bermuda and TS Admiral Somers at Convict Bay, St. George's, another former Admiralty property).

 On 31 March 1980 the Ministry of Defence approved the admission of girls into the Sea Cadet Corps.
 The successful integration of girls into the Sea Cadet Corps led to the dissolution of the Girls Nautical Training Corps in 1992.